Are the workouts really just 20 minutes?

 There are many great approaches to lose fat that are quite popular today.
 It is important to understand that any popular diet works because of energy in and energy out - stated otherwise, we lose fat due to a caloric deficit no matter if we are doing keto, vegan, paleo, or intermittent fasting.
 Choose whatever style of eating makes you feel healthy and not deprived.
 The key to sustainable health and a lean body composition is quite simple, eat less, train hard and recovery fully.

 What if I have physical limitations from past injuries?

 Strength training isn’t solely for people who are a picture of health.
-Taking an evidence-based approach to exercise will be one of the smartest decisions you will ever make.
+Taking an evidence-based approach to strength training will be one of the smartest decisions you will ever make.
+In fact, getting stronger is probably the single most important thing anyone can do to prevent further injuries, and to rehab from existing ones.
 What we do at Live Oak Strength is incredibly safe, making it a great option for anyone with an injury.
 In fact, the principles of this workout were founded on a multimillion dollar study on osteoporosis patients.
 The researchers running the study wanted to see if strength training could improve bone density, but the typically fast movements associated with traditional protocols were deemed unsafe, so the researchers slowed down the movement speed of each exercise considerably.
 They discovered that not only did bone density improve, but the subjects safely gained lean muscle as well.